Apple Keynote 2.6.1 for iPad & iPhone review

 But, as we've mentioned before with Keynote, Apple has an annoying habit of listing new features without explaining where to find them or how to use them, and Apple really needs to provide more comprehensive and up-to-date documentation when it updates its apps.

-Off all Apple’s iWork apps, Keynote is the one that really has the potential to go head-to-head with rivals such as Microsoft’s PowerPoint.
-Its main strength is the ease with which you can quickly create presentations containing slick, professional animations and effects.
-There’s still room for improvement in terms of collaboration and sharing, but the official release of Keynote for iCloud is a welcome step forward and gives Keynote a bit more credibility among business users who own non-Apple kit.
+Of all Apple's iWork apps, Keynote is the one that really has the potential to go head-to-head with rivals such as Microsoft PowerPoint: its main strength is the ease with which you can quickly create presentations containing slick, professional animations and effects.
+There's still room for improvement in terms of collaboration and sharing, but the official release of Keynote for iCloud is a welcome step forward and gives Keynote a bit more credibility among business users who own non-Apple kit.